 Each committee is cross-national in membership, and its affairs are managed, subject to general IPSA guidelines, by an executive board consisting of IPSA members.
 Each RC is required to organize at least one meeting between World Congresses, and also needs to organize a minimum of two panels at each World Congress.
 One must be an independently organized panel.
 The second may be a joint session, co-organized with other RCs or sub-sections of national political science associations.
 Possible further panels are free of rules.

 Membership of RCs is open to all individual members of IPSA and to all members of national associations affiliated to IPSA as collective members.
-The former may ask to be put in touch with particular RCs by so indicating on their IPSA membership form.
-Others may join by contacting the chairs of the committees in question (see the complete list).
+Individual members of IPSA may ask to be put in touch with particular RCs by indicating so while filling their IPSA membership form.
+All may also join by contacting the chairs of the committees in question (see the complete list).

 RC Liaison Representative